NM2/smartie-doc/index.md

 This table lists all the probes linked to the controller giving a general overview on their status.
 A probe can be associated to one or multiple groups, there is a row for every group it belongs to.
 For each probe the following fields are available:

-*   **Serial number**: Unique identifier for each probe
+*   **Serial number**: unique identifier for each probe
-*   **Group**: Name of the group associated to the probe
+*   **Group**: name of the group associated to the probe
-*   **Private IP address**: Private IP address assigned to the probe in the network that it is monitoring
+*   **Private IP address**: private IP address assigned to the probe in the network that it is monitoring
-*   **Public IP address**: Public address used by the probe to communicate with the controller
+*   **Public IP address**: probe public address used to communicate with the controller
-*   **Last activity**: Last time the controller received a log from the selected probe
+*   **Last activity**: last time the controller received a log from the selected probe
-*   **Active status**: Status of the active side of the probe
+*   **Active status**: status of the active side of the probe
-*   **Passive status**: Status of the passive side of the probe
+*   **Passive status**: status of the passive side of the probe
-*   **Registration status**: Toggle button used to enable/disable the passive side of the probe
+*   **Registration status**: toggle button used to enable/disable network passive monitoring on the probe

 ![probes-list-settings](https://raw.githubusercontent.com/NM2/smartie-doc/master/images/passive/probes-list-settings.png)

 ## Active Side

 ### Home
-The Home tab is the first page shown to the user when logging into the active dashboard of the platform.
+The Home tab is the first page shown to the users when they reach the active dashboard of the platform.
 It contains a summary of the measurements in progress on the platform.

 *   **Interval**: time interval considered for the statistics (e.g., last day, last month, etc.)
 *   **Active agents**: number of active agents in the considered interval